Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/07_Binding.md

     ```

     All 8 GPUs are visible and note the numbering on each line below the line with the PCIe bus ID.
-    We also notice that `ROCR_VISIBLE_DEVICSES` was set by Slurm and includes all 8 GPUs.
+    We also notice that `ROCR_VISIBLE_DEVICES` was set by Slurm and includes all 8 GPUs.

     Next we run two tasks requesting 4 GPUs and a single core without hardware threading each.
     The output of those two tasks is gathered in files that are then sent to the standard